albptt/Cardiac_Arrhythmias_PPG/README.md

 # Cardiac_Arrhythmias_PPG
-Cardiac arrhythmias classification on PPG signals
+Binary classification of Normal/Abnormal beats and three-class classification in Normal/PAC/PVC beats in PPG signals.